openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/01-create-project.md

-In this step, you will create a Kogito application skeleton.
+In this step, we will create a Kogito application skeleton.

 # Create a basic project

-We can create a new Quarkus project with the Kogito extension by executing the following Maven command:
+To create a new Quarkus project with the Kogito extension, click the following command.

 `mvn io.quarkus:quarkus-maven-plugin:1.4.1.Final:create \
     -DprojectGroupId=org.acme \